theoutfield/sc_sncn_motorcontrol/module_pwm_symmetrical/doc/index.rst

 Service Initialization
 ----------------------
-First add the module to your app Makefile
+First add all the **SOMANET Motor Control Library** modules to your app Makefile.

 ::

- USED_MODULES = module_pwm_symmetrical module_board-support etc
+ USED_MODULES = module_pwm_symmetrical etc etc

+.. note:: Not all modules will be required, but it is recommended to include in your Makefile all the modules in a library.

 Include the Service header in your app